DMH-biodatasci/SegMantX/README.md

 > **Dustin M Hanke, Tal Dagan**, "Title of Paper," *Journal Name*, Year, DOI: [DOI link]

 ## 📥 Installation
-SegMantX can be installed using conda or is available via Docker.
+SegMantX can be installed using conda (recommended) or is available via Docker.

 ### Prerequisites
 - Miniconda or